Grilled Chicken Fajitas

 FAQ

-- Can I marinate overnight?
+- Can I marinate the chicken overnight?

 Serving Suggestions